 TINY HOUSE CASE STUDY: Waterfront “Silver Lining” Cottage Rises from Ashes

 It was a bad day when fire destroyed the 60-year-old heirloom cottage of Mike and Alice Ogden, a bad day indeed.
-But from the ashes of disaster grew roses of success with a tiny home.
+But from the ashes of disaster grew roses of success with a tiny home suited for year-round living.
 On the same spot today you’ll find a compact, classically shaped, four-season structure that I designed for them.
 It’s as energy efficient as it is eye catching.
-The Ogdens place is no longer just a vacation home, but they live on their beloved cottage property full-time.
+The Ogdens’ place is no longer just a vacation home, but they live on their beloved cottage property full-time.
 How they got from smoldering ruins to where they are today offers pivotal design and construction strategies for tiny houses that can help anyone interested in building small homes that are elegant, efficient and economical.
-That’s the Odgen’s place below.
+That’s the Odgen’s place above.

 Insurance company policy required Mike and Alice to rebuild on the same footprint as their old, 20 x 26-foot, 1940s structure – nothing larger was allowed.
 But this small size didn’t stop them from outfitting their new place for comfortable, year-round living.
 They may not have been able to go longer or wider with their floor plan, but that didn’t stop us from going upwards, following a design philosophy for small space that allows every cubic inch of internal building space to become useful.
 In the end, they got nearly twice as much usable floor area, without taking up any additional ground.
 That’s the kitchen you see below, from the vantage point of the livingroom.